huggingface/pytorch-image-models/timm/bits/README.md

 The TPU-VM instances I've been using have a usable version of PyTorch XLA 1.8.1 installed in the python3 environment, we will be using that.

 I've found that leveraging TFDS w/ datasets in TFRecord format, streamed from Google Storage buckets is the most practical / cost-effective solution.
 I've written a PyTorch IterabeDataset wrapper around TFDS so we will install Tensorflow datasets and use that.
-Note that traditionaly PyTorch datasets on local disks do work both on TPU-VM, GPU cloud instances, or you local machine.
-Setting up persistent disks wasn't the easiest thing to do on TPU-VM for awhile so TFDS was my default.
+Traditional PyTorch datasets on local disks do work w/ bits for all of TPU-VM, GPU cloud instances, and your local machine.
+Setting up persistent disks wasn't the easiest thing to do on TPU-VMs so TFDS was my default in that context.

 One thing to watch, be very careful that you don't use a GS based dataset in a different continent from you TPU-VM instances.
 I burned through a few thousand USD leaving some wires crossed for 1 day.
 Otherwise the cost of training w/ buckets in same region are quite low.